 A powerful example often used to illustrate this is Thomas Edison’s quotation describing his process for inventing the first (commercially viable) lightbulb, “I haven’t failed.
 I’ve just found 10,000 ways that didn’t work”.

-A more contemporary version that I often use in the “Confidence” module of the Building Resilience programme is from JK Rowing, who afterall was rejected by 12 publishers before she secured a deal for her first Harry Potter novel (and we all know what happened after that was published, so a great role model and story):
+A more contemporary version that I often use in the Teacher resources for Building Girls’ Confidence is from JK Rowing, who afterall was rejected by 12 publishers before she secured a deal for her first Harry Potter novel (and we all know what happened after that was published, so a great role model and story):

 “Failure is so important.
 It is the ability to use failure that often leads to greater success.
 I’ve met people who don’t want to try for fear of failing.”